ai-driven-dev/ai-driven-dev-community/prompts/instruct.md

 3. Once you provide the steps, generate the code for each step.

 - The code must be clean and follow the best practices.
+- Always provide all the code, never skip a part of it.
 - Detail components, functions, and variables names.
 - Split files the more you can, each file must do only one thing.
 - Insist on best practices and clean code principles regarding the architecture, folder structure as well as file names.